 Mom and Dad’s Frenetic Editing Becomes Distracting

 Director Brian Taylor has a frenetic film-making style.
 Specifically, Taylor likes quick edits and frequent flashbacks that offer little and quickly become distracting.
 Taylor does give the audience a few fun, manic scenes.
 There’s the most memorable parent pick-up from school in film history as well as a great twist and cameo appearance from genre actor Lance Henrickson.

 Yet Mom and Dad’s over-the-top violence never quite hits the stride of classic horror comedies.
 Cage is suitably over-the-top enough for the film’s premise.
 As expected, he chews the surrounding scenery with relish.
 As much fun as Cage is in Mom and Dad, it’s Selma Blair who gives the stand-out performance, carrying the bulk of the movie.

-A Good Late-Night Diversion
+Mom and Dad Delivers a Good Late-Night Diversion

 Mom and Dad has enough to offer to serve as a good late-night diversion; I laughed out loud a few times and cringed on more than one occasion.
-Nicholas Cage is hitting a late-career stride as the go-to-actor for exploitative genre fair and seems to be having a fair amount of fun doing it.
+Nicolas Cage is hitting a late-career stride as the go-to-actor for exploitative genre fair and seems to be having a fair amount of fun doing it.
 Unfortunately, Mom and Dad doesn’t have enough to say about the ‘horrors’ of parenting to make it much more than a diversion.
 While it may be one of those rare films that attracts a cult following, audiences are unlikely to hold it in the same regard as true horror comedy classics.